 He doesn’t want to wait in vain for her love, only to find it never arrives.
 Summer, and he’s still waiting.
 Winter is here, and he’s still waiting.

-It’s a great song if you’re love has been put ‘on hiatus’ while the other finds themselves.
-But who knows, by the time they’ve made their mind up, your love for them may have gone.
+It’s a great song about waiting if your love has been put ‘on hiatus’ while the other finds themselves.
+But who knows, by the time they’ve made their mind up, your love for them may have gone!

 “I don’t wanna wait in vain; it’s me love that you’re running from.”

 Covered by no less than Bruno Mars, Bad Religion is a pretty moving song with some great imagery.

 I love the opening: “Taxi driver, be my shrink for the hour, leave the meter running, it’s rush hour”